la2050/archive/_projects/2016/the-robin-hoods-of-rubbish-are-building-steam-labs.md

   LAUSD has among the highest concentration of low-income students in the state, with more than 80% living at or below the poverty line.
 We want to teach these students to invent out of clean, rescued, rubbish.
+Please explain how you will define and measure success for your project.​: >- The teachers and students who work in the our STEAM Labs will evaluate the process and outcomes through feedback forms.
+This will be done through pre-then-post surveys (designed with the assistance of LAUSD Science educators)will be completed by the teachers, parents and participating young inventors.
+We will measure attitudes toward learning the STEAM disciplines prior to engaging in our STEAM Labs and again at the end of the year with access to the STEAM Lab.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-robin-hoods-of-rubbish-are-building-steam-labs/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5085632065741-team91.jpg
 organization_name: T4T.org